Prokash21/Prokash21.github.io/content/home/featured.md

 ---
-# An instance of the Featured widget.
+# An instance of the featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featured